 Do Protective Cups Hinder a Player’s Ability?

-Some players are of the opinion that donning a cup affects how fast they can skate and how much mobility they have on the ice.
-It may take some time to get used to wearing a cup, as it is made out of hard plastic and can feel a bit uncomfortable at first.
+Some players think that donning a cup affects how fast they can skate and how much mobility they have on the ice.
+It may take some time to get used to wearing a cup, as it is made of hard plastic and can feel slightly uncomfortable at first.

-There are multiple options on the market that can fit a variety of different comfort and fit preferences for players.
-It may take some time to find the correct fit for you, but it’s worth the effort and you’ll likely be thankful that you did at some point.
+Multiple options on the market can fit a variety of different comfort and fit preferences for players.
+It may take some time to find the correct fit for you, but it’s worth the effort, and you’ll likely be thankful that you did at some point.

 Do Goaltenders Wear a Cup?

-When it comes to the likelihood of getting hit with a puck during a game — no one is higher on the list than the goalie.
-They’re getting shots directed at them for the entirety of the game, so it’s likely that several will make contact over the course of the night.
+Regarding the likelihood of getting hit with a puck during a game — no one is higher on the list than the goalie.
+They’re getting shots directed at them for the entirety of the game, so several will likely make contact throughout the night.

 It may come as a surprise to find out that many goaltenders opt to wear multiple cups for added protection.
-When goalie stretches out their pads to block a shot, they’re left in a vulnerable position so it’s no wonder they want to ensure their groin is staying adequately protected.
+When goalie stretches out their pads to block a shot, they’re left in a vulnerable position, so it’s no wonder they want to protect their groin.

 Many goalies have spoken up on the topic and shared their personal preferences as far as options for a traditional goalie double-cup and whether or not they use a regular cop on top of this one.
 This position in ice hockey needs all of the extra paddings it can get, as it’s arguably one of the most dangerous and groin injury-prone spots on the ice.